shrey-pobaru/Lab-5_202001021/README.md

 Name: **Shrey Pobaru**

-Static analysis checker used here is **mypy**
+Static analysis checker used here is **mypy**.

-The file used for purpose of static checking is **test.py**, which is also present in the repo by the same name
+The file used for purpose of static checking is **test.py**, which is also present in the repo by the same name.

+These are the screenshots of errors which mypy provided.

 ## error 1: